tararoshan/go-messaging-backend/README.md

 Time spent: *~6hr* so far

 ## Getting Started
-Clone this repo and run `go run main.go` in the cloned directory.
+Clone this repo and run `go install *.go && go run *.go` in the cloned directory.
 To make a GET request, try

 ```bash
 curl http://localhost:3333